-David Phipps, Chief Executive Officer and Chairman, 52, has served as the Managing Director of GTCL since 2008 and as the President of GTC, a competitor of the Company, from 2003 through 2014.
+David Phipps, Chief Executive Officer and Chairman, 53, has served as the Managing Director of GTCL since 2008 and as the President of GTC, a competitor of the Company, from 2003 through 2014.
 He has served as the President of Orbital Satcom since February 19, 2015, as Chairman of the Board of Directors of the Company since February 24, 2015 and Chief Executive Officer since February 25, 2015.
 Mr. Phipps was chosen as a director of the Company based on his knowledge of and relationships in the global satellite communications business.

-Hector Delgado, Director, 49, was appointed to the Board of Directors on May 27, 2015.
+Hector Delgado, Director, 50, was appointed to the Board of Directors on May 27, 2015.
 Mr. Delgado is currently the Executive Officer of the Naval Reserve Special Operations Command South (SOCSOUTH) Detachment 108.
 He has also served as a Special Agent in the United States Department of Homeland Security since 1995 and as the Managing Member of ISR Strategies, LLC, a full-service security consulting company, since 2010.
 He is a United States Navy SEAL with active and reserve service for over twenty-eight years.
 In 2006, he was mobilized and served a combat tour in Ramadi, Iraq with SEAL Team THREE receiving a Navy Commendation Medal with Combat "V".
 He has served with SEAL Teams TWO, THREE, FOUR, EIGHTEEN and Special Operations Command Central and South.
-Mr. Delgado has participated in tours of duty in the Middle East, Europe, Africa and South America.
-He has also served as an adjunct instructor at the United States Merchant Marine Academy teaching maritime security and conducting International Ship Security Code (ISPS) training and assessments.
+Mr. Delgado has participated in tours of duty and conducting International Ship Security Code (ISPS) training and assessments.
 His managerial expertise has been refined not only in a military environment, but also extensively in the governmental sector, where he has been responsible for the budgets, training, and logistics of thousands of people.
 Mr. Delgado was chosen as a director of the Company based on his leadership and entrepreneurial experience and particular familiarity with the military and governmental agencies.

-Theresa Carlise, Chief Financial Officer, Treasurer and Secretary, 59, was appointed Chief Financial Officer, Treasurer and Secretary on June 9, 2015.
+Theresa Carlise, Chief Financial Officer, Treasurer and Secretary, 60, was appointed Chief Financial Officer, Treasurer and Secretary on June 9, 2015.
 She joined the Company from FTE Networks (OTCQX FTNW), a leading provider of infrastructure services for the telecommunications and wireless sector, where she served as a financial advisor from May 2014 through March 2015.
 Chief Financial Officer and director from September 2011 through May 2014.
 Prior to FTE Networks, she served as the Chief Executive Officer, Chief Financial Officer and a director of Control System & Instrumentation (CSI) Consultants, which provided information technology consulting and system design to the industrial and manufacturing sectors, from July 2010 to September 2011 and as Chief Financial Officer and a director of Las Vegas Railway Express, Inc. (OTCBB LVRE), a developer of passenger rail transportation and related ancillary services, from December 2009 through July 2010.
 Ms. Carlise also served as the Chief Financial Officer of Shearson Financial Network, Inc. (OTCBB SFNN), and as Chief Financial Officer, senior vice president and a director of National Record Mart, Inc., (NASDAQ NRMI).
 From October 2006 to November 2007 Ms. Carlise served as Chief Financial Officer of Shearson Financial Network, Inc., a direct to consumer mortgage banking company.
 Declining market conditions in the mortgage banking industry in 2007, contributed to the Company filing a voluntary petition under Chapter 11 of the United States Bankruptcy Code in June of 2008.
 Ms. Carlise holds a Bachelor of Science in Finance from Indiana University of Pennsylvania.